tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 Under the default conflict style the case of removing two functions is indistinguishable from the case of adding two functions (besides the text of the commit message which can only ever be a hint)!
-Therefore it is insufficient for purpose of resolving conflicts.
+Therefore the default conflict style is insufficient for purpose of resolving conflicts.
 This probably explains why resolving conflicts is seen as a dark art.  `diff3` not only makes it possible, below we will see that it is often easy.